dominalafisica/vivid-meadow-hub/content/videos/mathematical-methods/_index.md

         <div>
         <h3 style="margin-top: 0;">Bessel Differential Equation | General Solution & Neumann Function Derivation for Integer Order</h3>
         <p><strong>Description:</strong><br>
         <em>In this video, the Bessel differential equation is developed step by step using the Frobenius method.
-The Neumann function (Bessel of the second kind) of integer order is also deduced in detail, </em></p>
+The Neumann function (Bessel of the second kind) of integer order is also deduced in detail,working the limit with L'Hôpital's rule and the singularities of the Gamma and Digamma functions.</em></p>
         <details>
         <summary><span style="color:#3b82f6; cursor:pointer; font-weight:bold;">Read full description...</span></summary>
         <div style="margin-top: 10px; font-style: italic; font-size: 0.95rem;">
-        working the limit with L'Hôpital's rule and the singularities of the Gamma and Digamma functions.
+        In this comprehensive 70-minute masterclass, we construct the complete general solution to Bessel's differential equation.
+The analysis begins by applying the Frobenius method around the regular singular point at $x=0$, establishing the indicial equation and the corresponding recurrence relations.
+We systematically explore the solutions for half-integer and non-integer orders ($\nu$) before tackling the highly complex degenerate case of integer order.
+For this scenario, where standard Frobenius solutions become linearly dependent, we rigorously derive the Neumann function (Bessel function of the second kind, $Y_\nu$) using L'Hôpital's rule.
+This advanced analytical derivation explicitly addresses the evaluation of limits involving the singularities of the Gamma and Digamma functions, incorporates harmonic sums and the Euler-Mascheroni constant, and ultimately establishes the universally valid true general solution.
         </div>
         </details>
         </div>